giacomolanciano/Azure-Machine-Learning-tutorial/README.md

 ---

-Our team thanks you for your participation to this lecture and whishes you all a **Merry Christmas**, full of wonderful experiments!
+Our team thanks you for your participation to this lecture and whishes you all a **Merry Christmas**, full of wonderful experiments! :bar_chart: :santa: :christmas_tree: